 As I was creating this book with Blurb, I intentionally left some pages blank to make space for ticket stubs and handwritten captions.
-The hand-lettered titles for each city I visited was created on the iPad, and transferred into Adobe InDesign as I was creating the book with the Blurb plugin.
+The hand-lettered titles for each city I visited were created on the iPad, and transferred into Adobe InDesign as I was creating the book with the Blurb plugin.

 1. Add a personal touch with handwritten journaling.